The following Private Client practice note provides comprehensive and up to date legal information covering:

 At the relevant time (not necessarily at the beginning of the tenancy) the tenancy must be primarily or wholly agricultural.

 If trustees have vacant possession of the land and they wish to consider letting the property by granting a FBT, consideration should be given to the following:

 means of letting—trustees will need to consider the best way to market the property.
-This could be
+This could be by:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.